Saturday, October 1, 2016

 When we love someone, we don't just experience their sorrow.
 We also experience their joy.
 And we experience their peace and their chaos and their awe and their anger and so much more.
 That's what makes us all human and we fall in love with humans, not robots.

-Not only did I see this in my friend that night, but I saw it in two other friends over the past two weeks.
+Not only did I see this in the mentioned conversation, but over the past two weeks, I saw it in two other conversations with different friends.
 I see it in myself, over and over again.

 For as long as I can remember, I buried my negative emotions where no one could see them.
 I suppressed my feelings in fear of burdening loved ones.
 I was scared that if they knew me, they wouldn't like me; that I'd be nothing but a weight on their shoulders.